 Introducing Ignition Onboard

 We kicked things off by announcing our new Ignition Onboard program.
 The program involves device manufacturers embedding Ignition and Ignition Edge software into the devices they manufacture.
-The two flavors are Ignition Edge Onboard, which has Ignition Edge pre-installed on devices, and Ignition Onboard, which has the full version of Ignition pre-installed on devices.
+Ignition Onboard has the full version of Ignition pre-installed on devices.

 We were pleased to announce that Advantech B+B SmartWorx, Hilscher, and Opto 22 are putting Ignition Edge on their products and that KEBA, Brown Engineers, Tyrion Integration, Azul Systems & Nexoforge are embedding the full version of Ignition.

 And this is just the beginning!
 Around a dozen additional companies have shown real interest in the program.
 By partnering with manufacturers who are bundling their hardware and our software together into an all-in-one solution, we’re hoping to enable an end-to-end IIoT solution that’s fully integrated, affordable, and easy to manage.

 Biscuits, Gravy, and Industry 4.0